Bryan-Douglas/itprobuy/README.md

     npm i Next React React-Dom Sass

 3. **Set up environment variables**:
-    Create a .env.local file in the root directory and add the Canada Post API key that will be provided.
+    Create a .env.local file in the root directory and add the Canada Post API key that will be provided by adding it to the file.
+    ```bash
+    CANADA_POST_API_KEY=PROVIDED_KEY

 4. **Run the development server**:
     ```bash